MicrosoftDocs/power-platform/power-platform/admin/ip-firewall.md

 You can add up to 200 IP addresses ranges in CIDR format as per [RFC 4632](https://datatracker.ietf.org/doc/html/rfc4632), separated by commas.

-### What should I do if I'm locked out due to incorrect configuration of IP addresses in the IP firewall?
+### What should I do if requests to Dataverse starts to fail?

-If the IP firewall is misconfigured, contact Microsoft Customer Support to get the environment unlocked.
+An incorrect configuration of IP ranges for IP firewall might be causing this issue.
+You can check and verify the IP ranges on the IP firewall settings page.
+We recommend that you turn on the IP firewall in Audit-only mode before enforcing it.

 ### How do I download the audit log for audit-only mode?